Shape transitions of sedimenting confined droplets and capsules: from oblate to bullet-like geometries

 In order to quantify the influence of hydrodynamic forces on the drag force $F^D$, we analyzed the fluid stresses acting on the capsule.
 The motion of the capsule drives fluid flow, which in turn affects both the motion of the capsule and its shape.
 Changes in the shape alter the velocity gradients and pressure distribution, leading to a dynamic interplay between the capsule and the surrounding fluid.

 The fluid stress tensor is defined as

 where $p$ is the pressure, and the second term represents the viscous (or deviatoric) stress tensor, which is zero for static fluids.
-We calculated the pressure and viscous stresses across the membrane boundary and obtained the ratio of their contributions to the drag force (re-scaled by dynamic viscosity and terminal velocity) as $\lambda_p =F^{D}_{p} /(\mu V_t)$ and $\lambda_v = F^{D}_{v} /(\mu V_t)$, where the subscripts $p$ and $v$ stands for pressure and viscosity.
+We calculated the pressure and viscous stresses across the capsule boundary and obtained the ratio of their contributions to the drag force (re-scaled by dynamic viscosity and terminal velocity) as $\lambda_p =F^{D}_{p} /(\mu V_t)$ and $\lambda_v = F^{D}_{v} /(\mu V_t)$, where the subscripts $p$ and $v$ stands for pressure and viscosity.
 To quantify the transition, we calculate the ratio of these contributions $F_{ratio}^{D}=\frac{F_{p}^{D}}{F_{v}^{D}} = \frac{\lambda_p}{\lambda_v}$.
 In Fig.~\ref{fig:lambda}, we observe a transition from a viscous-dominated regime to a pressure-dominated regime for capsules with lower $\mathrm{Bo}$, marked by the crossing of the dashed line at $F^{D}_{\text{ratio}} = 1$.
-It should be noted that the curves in Fig.~\ref{fig:lambda} cross at the same point as those in Fig.~\ref{fig:aspectratiovsk}, i.e., at $k=0.37$, which is where the shape transition occurs.
-At lower $\mathrm{Bo}$ (higher flexibility), the pressure contribution increases significantly more than the viscous one as $k \to 1$, resulting in flexible capsules being dominated by pressure forces.
+The transition between viscosity-dominated and pressure-dominated regimes may be characterized by the ratio of pressure to viscous contributions to drag: $\lambda_p/\lambda_v < 1$ corresponds to viscosity-dominated behavior, while $\lambda_p/\lambda_v > 1$ signals pressure-dominated behavior.
+It should be noted that the curves in Fig.~\ref{fig:lambda} cross at the same point as those in Fig.~\ref{fig:aspectratiovsk}, i.e., at $k=0.37$, where the shape transition occurs.
+At lower $\mathrm{Bo}$ (lower flexibility), the pressure contribution increases significantly more than the viscous one as $k \to 1$, resulting in flexible capsules being dominated by pressure forces.
 When $k \to 0$, the pressure contributions arise from the deformations of the capsule, as the wall effects are negligible in this regime.
 For quasi-rigid capsules under low confinement ($k \to 0$), the walls are the primary contributors to the changes in drag and its viscous and pressure components.
 However, for flexible capsules, shape changes significantly alter both the pressure and viscous contributions.
 This interplay between shape deformation and confinement leads to drag forces for capsules with higher $\mathrm{Bo}$ being dominated by pressure stresses, while at lower $\mathrm{Bo}$, viscous stresses dominate.
-Individual pressure and viscous contributions as a function of confinement are shown in Fig. S8 of the Supplemental Material~\cite{SM}.
+Individual pressure and viscous contributions as a function of confinement are shown in Fig. S8 of the Supplementary Material.